 Elements of fiction

 This page presents brief descriptions of some common elements and devices of fiction that are important to understand in order to achieve the fullest appreciation of literary fiction, i.e. short stories and novels.
 The list below is far from exhaustive, and I may add to it as we proceed through our exploration of fiction in the remaining weeks of the semester.
 For further explanation and illustration of the items below or to explore additional elements of fiction, refer to chapters 1-6 in The Norton Introduction to Literature.
 For concise definitions of literary terms, see the glossary at the back of the book, pp. A1-A8.

 The theme of a story is its "message."
-In the simplest, broadest terms, one quality that differentiates works of "literature" from other written texts (especially those intended primarily to entertain) is that literary works often present a theme, or "message" that applies beyond the level of plot with continuing relevance for a wide audience beyond the world presented in the literary text.
-A literary work's theme makes some commentary upon or offers insight into the human condition more generally.
+In the simplest, broadest terms, one quality that differentiates works of "literature" from other written texts (especially those intended primarily to entertain) is that literary works often present a theme, or "message" that applies beyond the level of plot with continuing relevance for an audience beyond the world presented in the text.
+A literary work's theme makes some commentary upon or offers insight into the human condition.

 Think of a fable, for instance, where the universal theme is stated directly as the "moral of the story."
 In the famous fable about the tortoise and the hare, the message is that focused, extended perseverance leads to a better outcome than dashing around in erratic bursts of frenzied high-speed activity.
-The theme isn't a matter limited to the two characters in the story, or even turtles and rabbits more generally: the fable's theme pertains to you and me, and all of humanity.
+The theme isn't a matter limited to the two characters in the story, or even turtles and rabbits generally: the fable's theme pertains to you and me, and all of humanity.